openmindednewby/cSharpInterviewPrep/notes/core-concepts.md

 ---

 Keep this cheat sheet nearby as you run through the plan.
 Update with your own notes if you have time.

+## Questions & Answers

+**Q: When would you choose .NET (Core/5+) over .NET Framework for a service?**

+A: Default to .NET for any new cross-platform, containerized, or cloud workload because you gain side-by-side deployments, self-contained publishing, trimming, and the latest GC/runtime improvements.
+Stick with .NET Framework only when you have heavy WinForms/WPF dependencies or Windows-only vendors you cannot port yet.

+**Q: How do framework-dependent and self-contained deployments change runtime management?**

+A: Framework-dependent deployments rely on the target machine’s installed runtime, which keeps packages smaller but couples you to host patch cadence.
+Self-contained deployments bundle the runtime/version with the app (`dotnet publish -r linux-x64 --self-contained`), increasing size but guaranteeing deterministic behavior and enabling multiple runtime versions per box—ideal for microservices.

+**Q: Can you explain the generational GC model and when to tune it?**

+A: The CLR splits the heap into Gen0/Gen1/Gen2 plus the LOH (>85 KB).
+Short-lived allocations collect in Gen0 and promote when they survive; long-lived objects reside in Gen2/LOH.
+Tuning usually means enabling server GC for ASP.NET workloads, pinning GC heaps per processor group, or activating background compaction for LOH fragmentation.
+Manual collections are almost never needed; instead fix allocation pressure (pool buffers, use `Span<T>`).

+**Q: What criteria guide you in choosing between `class`, `struct`, `record`, or `record struct`?**

+A: Use `class` for reference semantics, inheritance, or large/mutable state.
+Choose `record` when you need concise immutable reference types with value-based equality (DTOs, commands).
+Reach for `struct`/`record struct` for tiny (≤16 bytes), immutable value types that must live inline to avoid allocations (e.g., `PriceTick`).
+Avoid large mutable structs since they copy by value and can hurt perf.

+**Q: How does the async/await state machine affect design choices?**

+A: Each `async` method compiles into a struct-based state machine that captures locals as fields and resumes via continuations.
+That means extra allocations when you capture the context.
+Use `ConfigureAwait(false)` in library/background code to skip marshaling to SynchronizationContext, avoid blocking on `Task.Result` to prevent deadlocks, and prefer async-friendly coordination primitives (`SemaphoreSlim`, channels).

+**Q: When do you rely on `Span<T>`/`Memory<T>` and what are the constraints?**

+A: Use `Span<T>` for high-throughput parsing, slicing, and buffer pooling because it can project stack/heap/native memory without copying.
+It’s stack-only and cannot escape async boundaries, so wrap it in `Memory<T>` or `ReadOnlyMemory<T>` when you need to store it or await between operations.
+Combine with `ArrayPool<T>` or pipelines to minimize GC pressure.

+**Q: How do you avoid accidental boxing and heap churn with value types?**

+A: Stick to generic collections (`List<T>`, `Dictionary<TKey,TValue>`), avoid storing value types as `object`, and pass them by `in` reference when appropriate.
+When you need polymorphism, consider `record struct` + interfaces or type-safe discriminated unions rather than boxing.

+**Q: What pitfalls come with ASP.NET Core DI lifetimes?**

+A: Capturing a scoped service in a singleton causes cross-request state leakage and race conditions.
+Register lightweight, stateless services as transient; stateful caches/policies as singleton; and request-bound dependencies (DbContext, HttpClient handlers) as scoped.
+If you need scoped data inside singletons, flow it explicitly (e.g., `IHttpContextAccessor`, `IOptionsSnapshot`) or restructure dependencies.

+**Q: How do you design resilient outbound calls in .NET services?**

+A: Wrap HTTP/DB/broker calls with `HttpClientFactory` (typed clients), Polly policies for retries/circuit breakers/timeouts, and structured logging/metrics.
+Honor `CancellationToken`, propagate correlation IDs, and keep idempotency keys so at-least-once delivery doesn’t create duplicates.
+Use `Task.WhenAll` for fan-out, but cap concurrency via `SemaphoreSlim` to avoid exhausting sockets.

+**Q: What strategies ensure messaging idempotency and delivery guarantees?**

+A: For at-least-once systems like RabbitMQ/Kafka, include message IDs, dedupe tables, or optimistic concurrency checks so replays are safe.
+Prefer outbox/inbox patterns to bridge DB + queue consistency, and design consumers to handle duplicates (upserts, `INSERT ...
+ON CONFLICT`).
+Exactly-once semantics are simulated through idempotent consumers plus dedupe storage—not by relying on the broker alone.

+**Q: How do you articulate trade-offs between SQL and NoSQL from these notes?**

+A: SQL gives strict schema, ACID transactions, mature indexing, and complex queries (window functions).
+Use it for core trading entities where referential integrity matters.
+NoSQL (MongoDB, Redis) shines for flexible schemas, caching, and high-throughput document access, but you design for access patterns and enforce consistency in code.
+Often you pair them—SQL as source of truth, Redis for hot caches—with cache-aside and TTL discipline.

+**Q: What’s unique about integrating with MT4/MT5 from .NET?**

+A: MT4/5 expose broker APIs requiring bridge services for order routing and market-data streaming.
+Emphasize managing session lifecycles, low-latency tick handling, resilience to broker disconnects, and compliance logging.
+A typical solution ingests ticks, normalizes them, publishes over RabbitMQ, and exposes aggregated data via ASP.NET Core APIs with strict SLAs.